glennhenry/cs-notes/docs/software-engineering/04-creational-patterns/creational-patterns.md

 Prototype pattern allows us to create new objects by cloning or copying existing objects, rather than creating them from scratch.

 The traditional way of copying an object is creating an object from scratch and copying and pasting the properties of the class we intend to copy from.
-There are three reason why this is not preferred :
+There are three reason why this is not preferred:

 - Copying and pasting properties from large class can be exhausting.
 - Some properties of the class may be private, which means the user that wants to copy it can't access it.